In the guide

 Could it affect the food I eat?

-No, it does not affect food we eat and it cannot be contracted by consuming beef or dairy products.
+No, it does not affect the food we eat and it cannot be contracted by consuming beef or dairy products.

 Back to top